Rust-SDL2/rust-sdl2/README.md

     git = "https://github.com/bjz/gl-rs"
 ```

-Then you need to add this to add this initialization code to establish the
+Then you need to add this initialization code to establish the
 bindings:

 ```rust